mosowaz/AZURE-Terraform-projects/project-4/docs/doc.md

 - Create NAT gateway
 - Create a bastion host
 - Create 2 sets of backend pools ( windows and Linux VMSS)
+- Create Autoscale settings for VMSS
-- Install IIS on Windows
+- Install IIS (as extention) in Windows
-- Install Nginx on Linux
+- Install Nginx (as extention) in Linux
 - Test both load balancers